Garepool, Garepool Burn

 Garepool Burn

-The entry for Garepool Burn in the Ordnance Survey Name Book reads –
+The entry for Garepool Burn in the Ayrshire Ordnance Survey Name Book (1855-57) reads –

 A burn rising on the Knipes, and flowing southwards into the river Nith

-The Ordnance Survey Map (1895) shows the Garepool Burn rising on the Knipe and then downstream flows past Polshill farm before joining the Nith, upstream from Garepool on the Nith.
+The Ordnance Survey Map (1895) shows the Garepool Burn rising on the Knipe and then further downstream it flows past Polshill farm before joining the Nith, upstream from Garepool on the Nith.

 Map 2: 1.
 Garepool 2, Polshill 3.
 Garepool Burn| Reproduced with permission of the National Library of Scotland